Cornell-MAE-UG/portfolio-omalleydan23/_pages/cv.md

 ---

 #### Extracurricular Activities
-- Member of [Club/Organization Name]
+- Member of the Cornell Baja SAE team
-- Volunteer for [Event/Organization Name]
+- Varsity student athlete on the Cornell Sprint Football team
+- Active member of Cornell Catholic Community
+- Part of the Big Red Leaders 2 Leaders Program

 ---